- American Studies (18)

 Field-based internship opportunity for students to apply theory, strategies, interventions, and knowledge learned in the classroom.
 Prerequisites: HLSC 386, HLSC 489, or HLSC 491, and application completion with permission of instructor.
-Fall, Spring.
+Spring.

 This senior-level class is designed to integrate, examine, and enhance the knowledge, skills, and attitudes learned throughout the Health Science major.
 It provides academic and professional development activities including the completion of a senior portfolio.
 Prerequisites: HLSC 385, Health Science major with senior standing, or permission of instructor.
 Fall, Spring.